ibm-cloud-docs/Cloudant/offerings/connecting.md

 Field | Purpose
 ------|--------
 `username` | The service name of the service instance user in the URL.
-This field also serves as the admin user name.
+This field also serves as the admin username.
 `password` | The legacy credentials password that is required for applications to access the service instance.
-This field only displays if the `Use both legacy credentials and IAM` option is chosen.
+This field displays only if the `Use both legacy credentials and IAM` option is chosen.
 `host` | The host name that is used by applications to locate the service instance.
 This field only displays if the `Use both legacy credentials and IAM` option is chosen.
 `port` | The HTTPS port number for accessing the service instance on the host.
-It is 443 as only HTTPS access is allowed by {{site.data.keyword.cloudant_short_notm}}.
+It's 443 as only HTTPS access is allowed by {{site.data.keyword.cloudant_short_notm}}.
 This field only displays if the `Use both legacy credentials and IAM` option is chosen.
 `url`	| The HTTPS URL to access the {{site.data.keyword.cloudant_short_notm}} instance.
-If the `Use both legacy credentials and IAM` option is chosen, it also includes the embedded legacy user name and password.
+If the `Use both legacy credentials and IAM` option is chosen, it also includes the embedded legacy username and password.
 `apikey` | The IAM API key.
 `iam_apikey_description` | Description of the IAM API key.
 `iam_apikey_name` | ID of the IAM API key.